lensisle/astro-cipher/README.md

 Use `grunt` to run the game.

-You can find an online version of the game here: http://bit.ly/1mVMQ5N
+You can find an online version of the game here: http://bit.ly/1mVMQ5N (version outdated)

 ## Copyright